rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W8.md

 let foo (x:cents) (y:age) = x + y
 ```

-Type abbrevations as seen in this OCaml example are treated _structurally._ In contrast, `newtypes` (as seen in Haskell) are treated by _name._
+Type abbreviations as seen in this OCaml example are treated _structurally._ In contrast, `newtypes` (as seen in Haskell) are treated by _name._

 ## 12.7 OAT's Type System